Shuyu-XJTU/APTM/README.md

 <div align="center"><img src="assets/framework.jpg" width="600"></div>

 ## News
+* The **OneDrive** link of **MALS** dataset are released！
 * The **APTM** and the **MALS** dataset are released.
 Welcome to communicate！

 ## MALS
 MALS leverages generative models to generate a large-scale dataset including 1.5𝑀 image-text pairs.
-Each image-text pair in MALS is annotated with one corresponding description and several appropriate attribute labels, indicating that MALS is not only effective for text-image matching and attribute prompt learning, but also explores the feasibility of pre-training for both attribute recognition and image-text matching in one stone. **The dataset is released at [Baidu Yun](https://pan.baidu.com/s/1HMvNIIFlquI2w0R6f0G7Dg) [4kq0].**
+Each image-text pair in MALS is annotated with one corresponding description and several appropriate attribute labels, indicating that MALS is not only effective for text-image matching and attribute prompt learning, but also explores the feasibility of pre-training for both attribute recognition and image-text matching in one stone. **The dataset is released at [Baidu Yun](https://pan.baidu.com/s/1HMvNIIFlquI2w0R6f0G7Dg) [4kq0] and [OneDrive](https://1drv.ms/f/s!Ak2z-VJ5LcCvgdZGSTJbaHOMMFZi9A?e=gCBnv0) [mals].**

 **Note that MALS can only be used for research, any commercial usage is forbidden.**